 A brilliant end to a brilliant month of Tech.

 It takes a tribe to pull an experience like this together, so we’d like to thank:

 THE EXTRAORDINARY WOMEN!
-As listed above, as well as MC and FUEL Founder Tanya Meessmann for their time, efforts and invaluable knowledge shared across all of the events.
+As listed above, as well as MC and GSF Founder Tanya Meessmann for their time, efforts and invaluable knowledge shared across all of the events.

 THE VOLUNTEERS!
 Alana, Laura, Saskia, Catherine and Khushi who worked tirelessly to provide a friendly, calm and supportive environment for the girls throughout.

 THE VENUE PARTNERS: Microsoft, Skedulo and The Precinct